lukasz-golebiewski/derive-topdown/README.md

 The 3 strategies for deriving`StockStrategy`,`AnyclassStrategy`,`NewtypeStrategy` are exposed when you import `TopDown`

 #### **NOTE**:  About deriving instances of Typeable
 There is a bug with `isInstance` function when working with Typeable class.
 See (https://ghc.haskell.org/trac/ghc/ticket/11251).
 So I use Data type class to replace Typeable when using `isInstance`.
 This means that  if you used a data type from other library or module, it is an instance of `Typeable` but not an instance of `Data`, there might be errors when you try to derive `Typeable` in this top-down manner.
+Make sure you and your data type use `Typeable` and `Data` together.

 #### **NOTE**: You cannot derive a type synonym.
 It will not work with `-XTypeSynonymInstances` language extension.
 The top node in the data declaration tree has to be a data or newtype.